airbus-seclab/elfesteem/README.md

 ELF, PE, COFF and Mach-O files are fully supported.
 It includes a partial support of Minidump and RPRC files, and a non-working implementation of Java classes.

-It aims at being self-contained and portable: it is pure python, compatible from python 2.3 upwards.
+It aims at being self-contained and portable: it is pure python, compatible from python 2.3 upwards (including python 3.x).

 ## Parsing with ELF Esteem